bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 This is being presented second because it is much less intuitive and it follows directly from the hyperboloid model.

+.. admonition:: Can a circle fit an entire geometry?

-*A digression: You might be wondering how we can "fit" an entire geometry in a circle.
+    You might be wondering how we can "fit" an entire geometry in a circle.
 We know flat 2D geometry fits in the Euclidean plane, 2D elliptic geometry (constant positive curvature) fits on the surface of a sphere, and now we're saying 2D hyperbolic geometry fits inside a circle?
 The biggest thing to realize is, first, there are an infinite number of points within the circle -- infinities are hard to reason about.
 Second, we need to throw away our Euclidean sensibilities and intuition.
 For example, we'll see below that the "distance" between points grows exponentially as we move towards the outside of the Poincaré disk.
 We need to use a combination of the math and throwing away our old intuition in order to understand these non-flat models of geometry.*

 The Poincaré model can be derived using a `stereoscopic projection <https://en.wikipedia.org/wiki/Stereographic_projection>`__